ggriffiniii/radix64/comparison.md

  * Configs are different zero sized types, that implement a Config trait.
  * There is an AVX2 optimized encoder/decoder for the non custom types.
  * Custom alphabets are supported (though you lose AVX2 optimization).
- * encode/decode are methods on the config rather than free fucntions that accept the config.
+ * encode/decode are methods on the config rather than free functions that accept the config.
  * The _buffer variants of encode and decode accept a buffer and return a slice (&str when encoding, &[u8] when decoding) into the buffer.
 The buffer does not need to be, and